enmasseio/babble/README.md

   is called as `callback(response, context)`, where `response` is the latest received message, and must return a result.
   The returned result is send to the connected peer.
-- `babble.then(block: Block) : Block`
+- `babble.then(next: Block | function) : Block`
   Create a flow starting with given block.
+When a callback function is provided, the function is wrapped into a `Then` block.
 The provided callback function is called as `callback(response, context)`, where `response` is the latest received message, and must return a result.
-The returned result is send to the connected peer.
+The returned result is passed to the next block in the chain.

 Babble contains the following prototypes.
 These prototypes are normally instantiated via the above mentioned factory functions.

 - `babble.Babbler`
 - `babble.block.Block`
-- `babble.block.Action`
+- `babble.block.Then`
 - `babble.block.Decision`
 - `babble.block.Tell`
 - `babble.block.Start`